zchee/golang-wiki/CodeReviewConcurrency.md

 from `t`?** This is a consequence of the previous item.
-If the monotonic component is stripped from the `time.Time` structure before passing it into `time.Since()` function (via calling either `UTC()`, `Local()`, `In()`, `Round()`, `Truncate()`, or `AddDate()`) **the result of `time.Since()` might be negative** on very occasions, such as if the system time has been synced via NTP between the moment when the start time was originally obtained and the moment when `time.Since()` is called.
+If the monotonic component is stripped from the `time.Time` structure before passing it into `time.Since()` function (via calling either `UTC()`, `Local()`, `In()`, `Round()`, `Truncate()`, or `AddDate()`) **the result of `time.Since()` might be negative** on very rare occasions, such as if the system time has been synced via NTP between the moment when the start time was originally obtained and the moment when `time.Since()` is called.
 If the monotonic component is *not* stripped, `time.Since()` will always return a positive duration.